rromanik/chrome87-parallel-execution-issue/README.md

 # chrome87-parallel-execution-issue
-This is an example code that reproduces the problem with test execution in Chrome v87.0.4280.66.
+This is an example code that reproduces the problem with test execution in Google Chrome 87.0.4280.66.
 If tests are executed in parallel, some screenshots cannot be taken, and the following messages appear in console:
 ```
 [1606236424.381][SEVERE]: Timed out receiving message from renderer: 10.000